- 53 mile electric range

 We’ve scored it a 8 out of 10, docking it only because automatic emergency braking and adaptive cruise control are options restricted only to the Premier trim level.
 (Read more about how we rate cars.)

 Standard equipment includes a rearview camera and a full complement of 10 airbags.
-Last year, adaptive cruise control was added as an option to a package that also includes rear-cross traffic alerts, blind spot monitors, active lane control, lane departure warning, and forward collision warnings with automatic emergency braking.
+Last year, adaptive cruise control was added as an option to a package that also includes rear-cross traffic alerts, blind spot monitors, active lane control, lane departure warning, and forward-collision warnings with automatic emergency braking.

 All that safety tech is welcome, but it can’t disguise the fact that the Volt’s low seating position, its high window line, and its thick roof pillars can obscure an entire car from the driver’s eyes.
-We wish Chevy parent General Motors would look to skinnier roof pillars, which other automakers have proven can hold up just as well in an accident as the bulky units found in the Volt.
+We wish Chevy parent General Motors would look to skinnier roof pillars, which other automakers have proven can hold up just as well in a crash as the bulky units found in the Volt.

-Speaking of accidents, the NHTSA gave the 2018 Volt five stars in every category and the IIHS rates it a Top Safety Pick when equipped with automatic emergency braking.
+Speaking of crashes, the NHTSA gave the 2018 Volt five stars in every category and the IIHS rates it a Top Safety Pick when equipped with automatic emergency braking.
 The IIHS says that the Volt performed admirably in every test; its only ding is an “Acceptable” rating for the standard LED headlights.
 The optional automatic high beam units on Volt Premier earned the top “Good” rating.

 2018 Chevrolet Volt